Te Puni Kōkiri is working closely with whānau, hapū, iwi, and across government, to help Māori communities through this global pandemic.

 Advice and information for all Māori businesses can be found on the ERERE site run by the Ministry of Business, Innovation and Employment.

 Māori business support line

-There’s a dedicated support line for Māori business, funded by government and run jointly by NZ Māori Tourism, the Federation of Māori Authorities (FOMA), the Poutama Trust and Māori Women’s Development Inc. See here.
+There’s a dedicated support line for Māori business, funded by government and run jointly by NZ Māori Tourism, the Federation of Māori Authorities (FOMA), the Poutama Trust and Māori Women’s Development Inc. More information on the Poutama website.